The Law Offices of Frank R. Cruz Announces the Filing of a Securities Class Action on Behalf of Celsius Holdings, Inc. (CELH) Investors

-The+Law+Offices+of+Frank+R.+Cruz announces that a class action lawsuit has been filed on behalf of persons and entities that purchased or otherwise acquired Celsius Holdings, Inc. (“Celsius” or the “Company”) (NASDAQ: CELH) securities between August 12, 2021 and March 1, 2022, inclusive (the “Class Period”).
-Celsius investors have until May 16, 2022 to file a lead plaintiff motion.
+LOS ANGELES, March 24, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that a class action lawsuit has been filed on behalf of persons and entities that purchased or otherwise acquired Celsius Holdings, Inc. ("Celsius" or the "Company") (NASDAQ: CELH) securities between August 12, 2021 and March 1, 2022, inclusive (the "Class Period").
+Celsius investors have until May 16, 2022to file a lead plaintiff motion.

 If you are a shareholder who suffered a loss, click here to participate.